marcoxa/platel/c/README.md

 While working with `platel` several ideas percolated to the library `emc`.

-Now you can call `emc:make` to build the system and `emc:install` to install it.
+Now you can call `emc-make` to build the system and `emc-install` to install it.
 Eventually, you will be able to choose between build systems, e.g., `cmake` instead of the vanilla `Makefile` based setup.

+## Issues

+The code is convoluted mainly because of two issues.

+1. Emacs does not expose anything like `emacs-includes-dir`, therefore guessing the location of `include` directory in the Emacs installation cannot be programmatically done in a reliable way.
+2. Windows `nmake` is much more limited than UN*X `make` in all its variants; e.g., it does not have the equivalent of `$(shell ...)`, which makes `platel.nmake` rather rigid.

 # Acknowledgements